 4. Residence permit.
 Original and a copy of the permit issued by the Delegation or Sub-delegation of the Government in the province in which the internship will be carried out.

 7. Proof of the representative's identity and capacity.
 If the applicant is a minor, a copy of the identity document or passport of the parent and the document that proves the relationship must be presented.
 The originals will be shown at the time of submitting the application.
-If the visa is requested by a representative, a copy of the identity document or passport of the representative and the power of attorney previously legalized or apostilled or document proving the representation, must be submitted.
+If the visa is requested by a representative, a copy of the identity document or passport of the representative and the power of attorney or document proving the representation, must be submitted.
 Original documents will be shown when submitting the application.
-Foreign documents must be legalized or apostilled and, if necessary, submitted together with an official translation into Spanish.
-Please note that the consulate reserves the right to accept or deny the representative.
+Foreign documents (not issued in Canada) must be legalized or apostilled and, if necessary, submitted together with an official translation into Spanish.

 When necessary to assess the application, the Consular Office may request additional documents or data and may also ask the applicant to come in for a personal interview.